 What are 360-degree campaigns?

 As an internal communications manager, you need a complete view of the whole employee engagement process, from beginning to end.
-In addition, you must have oversight of what staff need to know or feel at each stage.
-That might be awareness they need to have, behavior they should adopt, or specific action they need to take.
+In addition, you must have oversight of what staff needs to know or feel at each stage.
+That might be the awareness they need to have, behavior they should adopt, or specific action they need to take.

 To help achieve this mindset, consider questions like what action you’re looking to drive, what staff need to know to support this, what messages you need to send to achieve this, what timings you need to use, and so on.

 When you know this, you can then begin to align your messaging and implementation to target each stage and drive the outcome you need.
 Focus on the “long-game” – think strategically – but optimize every opportunity you have to connect with staff in an engaging way.

 Example 360-degree communication mix for emergency comms - during the event

 Why do they matter?

 These 360-degree campaigns are an important approach because they give managers and executives the greatest ability to truly get employee attention and engage with staff.

 In doing this, they are able to embed the intent of the communications into the culture and behavior of the organization, to then drive the change or direction they want.